1newstar/OracleScripts/Docs/sources/OracleTraceFilesExplained.rst

 Oracle Trace Files Explained
 ============================

 ..
 Warning.
-Do not allow any column spans in any tables if you are producing
+For PANDOC, do not allow any column spans in any tables if you are producing
     PDF output as it messes up the table spacing.
 This applies to any spans and not just those in the final row, final column etc. Works for DOCX though.